kubesphere/alert-runbooks/content/runbooks/etcd/etcdNoLeader.md

 ### Slow disk issue

-Another potential cause could be slow disk, inspect the `Disk Sync Duration`dashboard, as well as the `Total Leader Elections Per Day` to get more insight and help with diagnosis.
+Another potential cause could be slow disk, the disk-related metrics and dashboards may give you some clues.

 ### Other

-Check the logs of etcd containers to see any further information and to verify that etcd does not have leader.
+Check the logs of etcd to see any further information and to verify that etcd does not have leader.
 Logs should contain something like `etcdserver: no leader`.